-Where will the tram run from and to?
+Where will the Metro run from and to?

-The Birmingham Eastside Extension will run from the Bull Street stop and serve the east of the city centre, including Digbeth.
+The Birmingham Eastside Metro extension will run from the Bull Street stop and serve the east of the city centre, including Digbeth.

 Will the service offer connections to main areas in the city centre?

-The tram extension to the east of Birmingham will have multiple benefits, including making it easier for those living and working in the east of the city to very quickly access the city centre adding economic benefits.
-Equally, fast and dependable public transport to the Curzon and Digbeth areas will aid the economic and social regeneration of this area.
+The West Midlands Metro extension to the east of Birmingham will have many benefits, including making it easier for those living and working in the east of the city to very quickly access the city centre for employment, education, shopping and entertainment.
+Fast and dependable public transport to the Curzon and Digbeth areas will aid the economic and social regeneration of this area.